lorenzosinisi/neural_bridge/README.md

 ## What kind of syntax can I use in the given of a rule?

-In the given of a rule you can only use comparison statements such as:
+In the "given" of a rule you can only use comparison statements such as:

 ```
    Lorenzo's surname is equal "sinisi"